iammhador/Network-Namespace-Simulation-Assignment/readme.md

-Here’s an updated version of your `README.md` file with the requested sections added: **IP Addressing Scheme**, **Routing Configuration**, and **Testing Procedures and Results**.
-These additions provide more clarity and detail about how the network is structured, how routing works, and how to test the setup.

----

 # Network Namespace Configuration Script

 This script sets up a virtual network environment using Linux **network namespaces**, **virtual Ethernet (veth) pairs**, and **bridges**.
 It creates two isolated namespaces (`ns1` and `ns2`) connected through a router namespace (`router-ns`).
 This setup is ideal for simulating network topologies, testing routing configurations, and learning about Linux networking.